MTT UK – Machine Tool Technologies

 In Lean manufacturing, continuous improvement advocates for following of the set rules and guidelines.
 This results in streamlined workflow within the production stations.
 Continuous improvement also promotes efficient workflow, saving time, resources, and costs.

-Continuous improvement follows the PDCA cycle;
+Continuous improvement follows the PDCA cycle:

 Plan– This involves identification of areas that need change and planning to implement the changes.